gangdong/gangdong.github.io/_posts/2019-12-07-Fingerprint-frmk2.markdown

 categories: Android Fingerprint
 Published: true
 ---
-This blog will follow the last article to introduce the android fingerprint framework from the source code inspecting.
+This page will follow the [last article]((https://gangdong.github.io/daviddong.github.io/android/fingerprint/2019/10/03/Fingerprint-frmk1.html)) to keep introducing the android fingerprint framework knowledge.
+The content is focus on android source code inspecting and analysis.

 ### Step one - startup fingerprintd service
-looking at the init.rc file, this task is assigned at init.rc when the android system boots up, start the fingerprint daemon service.
+Looking at the init.rc file, a task is assigned at init.rc when the android system boots up - start the fingerprint daemon service.
 ```
 service fingerprintd /system/bin/fingerprintd
 class late_start
 user root
 group root sdcard_r sdcard_rw
 ```
-let's check the fingerprintd program.<br>
-Here recommend a useful website for your view/investigate the android source code.<br> [Android Community](https://www.androidos.net.cn/android/10.0.0_r6/xref)
+Let's go on to check the fingerprintd program.<br> Here I would recommend a useful website for you viewing the android source code.<br> [Android Community](https://www.androidos.net.cn/android/10.0.0_r6/xref)

-We can see the path is system/core/fingerprintd/ and the directory structure is as below.
+We can see the android path of the [fingerprintd.cpp]({{site.url}}/daviddong.github.io/assets/docs/fingerprintd.cpp) is system/core/fingerprintd/ and the directory structure is as below.
 ![fingerprintd directory structure](https://gangdong.github.io/daviddong.github.io/assets/image/android-fingerprint-framework2-fingerprintd-directory.png)
 read the
 [Android.mk]({{site.url}}/daviddong.github.io/assets/docs/Android.mk)<br>
 androdi path: root/system/core/fingerprintd/Android.mk <br>
+we can know that this package is built as a executable program.<br>
 ```android
 LOCAL_PATH := $(call my-dir)
 include $(CLEAR_VARS)